Dr. Frank-N-Furter: Go on, Dr. Scott... or should I say, Dr. Von Scott?!

 - Hans von Groebel and his brother Kurt/Walther of Codename Panzers apply as darker Von Tropes, if only because they're in German uniforms and the setting is WWII.

-- The Wulfenbach family never uses "von", but outside the comic a lot of people seem to use it for them, largely due to this trope.
+- The Wulfenbach family never uses "von" in canon, but a lot of fans seem to use it for them outside the comic, largely due to the existence of this trope.
 The fact that they don't use it is likely related to the contempt the Baron has for the nobility's "rules". note

 - When creating a villain for Starslip Crisis Kris Straub stated he was trying to come up with the most evil-sounding name imaginable.
 A reader pointed out that "Archcount Obdrath Lucifuge" could benefit from this trope, Straub publicly announced "why didn't I think of that?", and the name was immediately changed (retroactively to Obdrath von Lucifuge's first appearance).

 - Gaia Online's Von Helson family, an aristocratic family that happens to consist entirely of vampires.
 Vladmir (and later Zhivago) are both major antagonists throughout the storyline.
 The Von Helson were also villainous for a while, but have undergone some Villain Decay in recent years (lampshaded in a recent mini comic).
 Ian and Louie are subversions.
 Ian is a lovable goofball who runs a costume shop with his talking cat, and Louie is a nice guy who just happens to be King of the Vampires, hates his dad, and works at the local Formalwear shop.

 - Houses Von Jeggett, Von Kruger, and Von Hastur from The Tale Of The Exile.